Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Session Recap
 -kinda accurate except that Joris thinks that Marcus has brought Salina along to serve as bait or osmething (which is kinda wrong)

-letter caches on fire
+letter caches on fire due to Parting Gift

 aki teases ratronus

 aki shows ashes to salina and she says good riddance

 rat asks chron about Semyon but he doesn't know the name
-	correction that Semyons  name has never been dropped they encounter the shade
+	correction that Semyons  name has never been dropped except in the letter.
+Only rat knows about that name they encounter the shade (Manifeststion of Rubae)

-chron arcana roll 14, sees no school but knows a con spell is being cast
+chron arcana roll 14, sees no school but knows a concentration spell is being cast
 	rat and aki also roll too low

-chron wants to communicate and asks what they are doing
+chron wants to communicate and asks what they are doing.
+No response

-aki sees the attacks spell and stands next to the person who is being enchanted.
+aki sees the attacks spell and stands next to the person (fredrick) who is being enchanted.

 Rubae prepares the teleport spell since she doesnt want to engage with entangle misses
-	Ratronus silvery barbs but I roll higher
+	Ratronus silvery barbs but I roll higher.
+Results in no entangle

 Aki gets advantage and hits the shade
 	4 slashing dmg, HITS THE SHADE AS A GOOEY MESS BUT DOES DAMAGE THE SHADE.

 DC is 17 btw
-	Hunter misses a bird and eplodes the bird
+	Hunter misses and hits a bird and eplodes the bird

+Rubae teleports away without saying much
 They saved Frederic
-	Aki wake slap but chrine pulls him back
+	Aki wake slap but chrone pulls him back

 aki shows marcus' ashes